by Steven Doyle

 I continue to write craveDFW with stored up stories and help from some terrific contributors who are eager to try out new places in my stead.
 But I am missing things in my little berg.
 I am missing quite a bit.
 Let’s take a look at what you initially long for once you leave town for a bit.
 I will add to the list as the month progresses I am sure.

 How about a look at the 75 things I miss the most about Dallas, besides some of you.
 I do have one beer, one cocktail and one person on the list that makes this so much more fun.
 What would you miss?

-There are some mighty fine burgers to be had in New Mexico, and most are adorned with green chiles.
-A blissful topping to be sure, but there is nothing more comforting than the Doing It Murph-Style at Off Site Kitchen in Trinity Groves.
+There are some mighty fine burgers to be had in Utah, but there is nothing more comforting than the Doing It Murph-Style at Off Site Kitchen in Trinity Groves.

-The Chicken Fried Steak and Eggs was my last meal before heading to New Mexico, and AllGood Cafe does it the best in Dallas.
+The Chicken Fried Steak and Eggs was my last breakfast before the fateful day, and AllGood Cafe does it the best in Dallas.

-Enchiladas are abound in New Mexico, but they are flat.
-They taste similar (more green chile) but they are flat and served like a casserole.
+Enchiladas are odd in Utah and doused with lettuce and giant sharp of tomato.
 I prefer mine rolled and Herrera’s-style.
 Actually, let’s be specific, I love the 2C.
-Or as the new Herrera’s located downtown at the Omni, the Lemmon Avenue.
+Or as the new Herrera’s located in Addison spells it, the Lemmon Avenue.
 All the classic dishes have been renamed to represent a past Herrera’s location.

-Knowing I would be gone at least a month I loaded up on a lot I knew would be immediately missed.
+Knowing I would be gone for a while I loaded up on a lot I knew would be immediately missed from my hospital bed.
 I believe I had 3 or 4 Italian Stallion’s from Jimmy’s Food Store before embarking on my short sabbatical.